Moses798/Moses798/README.md

 - 👋 Hi, I’m @Moses798
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
 C++, VB, Python and C#
 - 💞️ I’m looking to collaborate on ...
-Desktop and Android Developement
+Desktop, Web, and Android development
 - 📫 How to reach me ... moseschola798@gmail.com

 <!---